openvinotoolkit/openvino/docs/install_guides/troubleshooting_steps.md

 ## Check If You Can Import OpenVINO

-Use the following coommand to check if you can import OpenVINO:
+Use the following command to check if you can import OpenVINO:
 ```sh
 python -c "from openvino.runtime import Core"
 ```